-Take a Ride on the Fern Creek and Western Mainline here:
+Take a Ride on the Fern Creek and Western here:

-The Fern Creek and Western Railroad (FCW) is a freelance garden layout based on the narrow gauge railroads of Coastal California in the early 1900’s.
-The railroad rises almost two feet in its progression from the lowest point on the line to the summit, crossing many bridges, passing through two tunnels and climbing steep grades.
+The Fern Creek and Western Railroad (FC&W) is a freelance garden layout based on the narrow gauge railroads of Coastal California.
+The railroad is set just before the 1920s when railroads and logging were still in their heyday.
+The railroad rises about two feet in its progression from the lowest point on the line to the summit, crossing many bridges, passing through two tunnels and climbing steep grades.

-From here the train starts up a 4 1/2% upgrade.
-The line passes over a cut and then crosses Fern Creek for the first time.
-After crossing the creek the tracks come into the town of Priya Canyon.
+The Birch Mountain route is the mainline of the railroad.
+Immediately after leaving Ericsville, the train starts up a ruling 4% grade.
+The line passes ta cut and then crosses Fern Creek for the first time.
+After crossing the creek the tracks come into Priya Canyon.
 There is a spur here that serves the Priya Canyon Sand Mine, which is a busy industry on the railroad.
-On the other side of the switch for the spur, the track crosses Old Birch Mountain Road and turns a tight curve on the steepest portion of the grade.
+On the other side of the switch for the spur, the track crosses Old Birch Mountain Road and turns a curve on the steepest portion of the grade.
 The train immediately crosses the Priya Canyon Trestle.
-This near 4 foot long trestle spans Priya Canyon and is one of the most impressive photo locations on the railroad.
+This nearly 4 foot long trestle spans Priya Canyon and is one of the most impressive photo locations on the railroad.

-After crossing the Trestle the train enters Tunnel #1, which is the longest tunnel on the railroad.
-This curved tunnel passes under a mountain with a cinder block base topped with a piece of wood and tar paper with dirt, plants and trees on top.
+After crossing the Trestle the train enters Tunnel #1.
+This curved tunnel passes under a mountain with a cinder block base topped with a wood and tar paper structure Dirt, plants and trees on top create a realistic looking mountain.
 Many people wouldn’t realize it but the whole hill is man made.
 There was once a large tree in this location so to fill the large area this tree once covered, we decided to build a hill and tunnel.
 On the upgrade side of the tunnel the train crosses Old Birch Mountain Road again and then crosses Fern Creek again on the Upper Fern Creek Bridge.
 This is the location of our waterfall and is one of the most scenic locations on the line.

-On the other side of the bridge the train takes a gentile S-curve and then enters a long straight section.
-This is the start of our Highline trackage which runs parallel but at a different height compared to the Yard Tracks at Ericsville.
-It continues for quite a distance on this straight track until it hits a switch.
-That divides the track into 2 tracks that run parallel to eachother for 12 feet and then join together again to from a passing siding.
-This area is known as Camp 2.
-This Logging Camp is the larger of two on the railroad and is known to be a very busy place on the line.
-This location also marks the summit of the grade.
+On the other side of the bridge the train takes a gentile S-curve.
+The track then flattens out and enters a long straight section.
+This is the start of our Highline trackage which runs parallel but at a different height compared to the tracks at Ericsville.
+It continues for quite a distance on this straight track until it rolls into the town of Nolansburg.
+Nolansburg is a small isolated town with a tannery as its main industry.
+There is also pulpwood loading and a team track here that provide operational interest.

 This is the general track plan.
 Watch the video located at the top of the page that will show you a ride over the mainline of the railroad!